Genius Packing Tips You Wish You Knew Earlier

 Traveling efficiently means focusing on quality over quantity.
 That goes for what you’re packing, and what bags you’re packing it in.
 Having the travel gear to pack better gets rid of all that stress you feel right before going on a trip—but you shouldn’t have to sacrifice a fashionable form for a bag with great function.

 At BÈIS, you can get beautiful multi-purpose travel bags and luggage that are just as stylish as they are crafty.
-From toiletry bags to weekenders or backpacks, to roller luggage fully equipped with weight indicators and TSA-approved locks, you aren’t just looking good, but you’re traveling like a pro.
+From toiletry bags to a passport holder, to roller luggage fully equipped with weight indicators and TSA-approved locks, you aren’t just looking good, but you’re traveling like a pro.

 - Healthline.
 It’s Time to Add Silk or Cotton Pillowcases to Your Sleep Routine. https://www.healthline.com/health/beauty-skin-care/pillowcase-benefits#copper-pillowcases